hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 In any scenario where a self-signed TLS certificate is used, you need to import the self-signed CA certificate into the OS system.

-You can use the following command:
+You can use the following command to look at things like CA certificates in your JVM:

 ```shell
 keytool -list -v -cacerts
 ```

-to look at things like CA certificates in your JVM.

-You'll find something like the following:
+You should now see something like the following:

 ```dart
 Alias name: digicertassuredidrootca